bladedancer/envoyxds/docs/walkthrough.md

 ### Authz

-The [Authz Service](../pkg/authz/authz.go) is responsible for providing an external authentication point for an envoy proxy. configuration to envoys dynamically.
-Upon startup an envoy's configuration will specify dynamic resource sections and indicate that these dependencies are to be fulfilled by an XDS service.
+The [Authz Service](../pkg/authz/authz.go) is responsible for providing an external authentication point for an envoy proxy.
+When specfifed within the configuration an envoy proxy will send an gRpc request to Authz to check if the request is authorized.
+For the POC, the Authz implementation is limited to "key", but this can easily be extended to support Basic, JWT, OAuth, or even OPA.

 ### Frontend Envoy

-The frontend envoy acts as sort of loadbalancer to determine the appropriate backend cluster to allow requests to travel upstream.
+The frontend envoy acts as sort of loadbalancer to determine the appropriate backend cluster (shard) to allow requests to travel.
 In addition, Authorization schemes, such as API-KEY, can be applied here to short circuit invalid requests

 > Dependencies on [XDS](#XDS) and [AUTHZ](#Authz) services